 Nonetheless, New York City still arguably has the world's best collection of skyscrapers in terms of numbers, quality, and style.
 Its only rivals in this regard are Hong Kong and Shanghai.
 Although New York City doesn't build as many skyscrapers as it use to, that's because New York City already has a ton of them.
 It has more skyscrapers than most entire countries.
 In fact, every country outside the United States has fewer skyscrapers than New York City with the exception of China.

-Top 10 countries with skyscrapers or buildings taller than 150 meters (492 feet)
+NYC and Top 10 countries with skyscrapers or buildings taller than 150 meters (492 feet)

 |3||New York City||264|